Apply by filling the application form. Deadline for applications is 1 February 2021.

 More information: firstname.lastname@example.org

 We are looking for summer trainees with an interest in theoretical astrophysics and/or theoretical physics.
 In addition to theoretical work, our projects include a significant computational aspect.
 We encourage students interested in theory and computation to join the Theoretical Extragalactic astrophysics research group for a three-month period over the summer.

-1) Modelling the formation of cored early-type galaxies:
+1) Modelling the cosmological formation of cored early-type galaxies:

-2) Gravitational waves from merging supermassive black holes:
+2) Gravitational wave kicks from merging supermassive black holes:

 In the final stages of the merger of a supermassive black hole (SMBH) binary copious amounts of gravitational waves will be emitted.
-Using the Post-Newtonian formalism in KETJU the gravitational wave energy spectrum as a function of frequency can be calculated based on the relative orbital motion of the SMBH binary.
+In addition, the merged SMBHs will receive a kick that depends on the orbital orientation, masses and spins of the individual SMBHs prior to the merger.
+Using the Post-Newtonian formalism in KETJU the gravitational wave energy spectrum as a function of frequency and the amplitude and direction of this kick can be calculated.
+In this project the aim is to study the dynamics of merged SMBHs in the centres of massive galaxies.
 Good computing skills and prior knowledge of general relativity and galactic dynamics are advantageous for this project.

 When applying please indicate your preference for the research topic.
 All research topics could also form the basis for either a Bachelor or a Master thesis in Astrophysics, Theoretical physics or a related field.
 For advanced students there is also a possibility to continue with a PhD thesis project after the successful completion of the Master thesis.

 For more information see: